leadream/FramerXDocsCN/components/code.md

 ## Creating a Code Component

-To create a new code component, go to the Components panel \(left side of the window\) and click "Create Component".
-Then, select "from Code", pick a name \(no spaces\) and click create.
+To create a new code component, go to the Components panel \(left side of the window\) and click "New Component".
+Then, select "from Code", pick a name \(no spaces\) and click "Create and Edit".

 If you have an editor installed, it should now open up with a new boilerplate component which is purple and says "hello world".
 Go back to the Components panel in Framer X and drag a few onto the canvas.
 Note that they can have different positions and sizes.
 Every component on the canvas is an _instance_ of the code component.